Ulthran/GoPWebsite/README.md

 This open source website hosts GoP's heavily annotated film collection and provides a suite of workout and practice opportunities for our players.
 Viewing GoP film is restricted to verified GoPper accounts.

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/Ulthran/GoPWebsite/master/assets/gvo.jpg" /></div>

+Some things to note:

+ - The database schema included is exported from a MySQL db, if you use PHPMyAdmin, you should be able to import it pretty easily
+ - Some data tables are left out of the schema (users, film, etc).
+This is to protect user information and to not release information that is available only to specific types of account holders.
+This is the one part of the project not intended to be open source.
+ - All passwords used on the server side are stored in a php file kept in the root dir called 'are_these_bananas.php'.
+This file is also not included here (for obvious reasons).
+The basic format is:
+    <?php
+       // This is a password for the SMTP server
+       $smtp_password = 'password123';
+       // ...
+    ?>